zenml-io/zenml-projects/llm-complete-guide/README.md

 will guide you through the process of connecting to your instance as a stack component.

+*Credit to Phil Schmid for his [tutorial on embeddings finetuning with Matryoshka loss function](https://www.philschmid.de/fine-tune-embedding-model-for-rag) which we adapted for this project.*

 ## ☁️ Running in your own VPC

 The basic RAG pipeline will run using a local stack, but if you want to improve